Facebook is reportedly planning to change its name to better reflect Mark Zuckerberg's goal of creating a "metaverse," reports The Verge.

 Facebook: What will the name of the new brand be?

-Facebook CEO Mark Zuckerberg plans to change the way people think about Facebook, moving from being just a social media company to a "metaverse company."
-The name change comes at a time when Facebook is under increasing scrutiny after a whistleblower released several of the social media company's internal documents.
+Facebook CEO Mark Zuckerberg plans to change the way people think about Facebook, transforming it from just a social media company to a "metaverse company."
+The name change comes at a time when Facebook is facing increasing scrutiny after a whistleblower leaked several of the social media company's internal documents.

 A rebrand could also serve to distance the futuristic work Zuckerberg is focusing on from the intense criticism Facebook is currently facing for the way it operates.
 Frances Haugen, a former employee turned whistleblower, leaked a series of incriminating internal documents to the Wall Street Journal and testified about them before Congress.

-It is not entirely clear what Facebook's new name and brand might be.
-The Verge reports that even some of Facebook's senior executives do not know the name, but speculates that it might have something to do with "Horizon."
-So the whole thing should remain exciting.
+What Facebook's new name and brand might be isn't entirely clear.
+The Verge reports that even some of Facebook's top executives don't know the name, but speculates that it could have something to do with "Horizon."
+So, things should remain exciting.
 (Photo by Unsplash / Roman Martyniuk)